 Why your WordPress website needs a file manager plugin

-Here are a few more reasons why you need a file manager on your WordPress website:
+Here are a few more reasons why you need a WP file manager on your website:

 - Share resources within your organization With a WordPress document management system, you can share documents and files with team members and colleagues in your organization at the same time.
 You can also allow them to add more documents and/or files to the list.

-- Intuitive and user-friendly interface The files are listed in a functional table or grid layout on your site’s front-end, not hidden inside the WordPress admin.
+- Intuitive and user-friendly interface The files are listed in a functional table or grid layout on your site’s front end, not hidden inside the WordPress admin dashboard.
 This makes it incredibly intuitive and easy to use.

 - Stay organized You can organize documents using categories, tags, and custom taxonomies.
-The plugin also lets users sort and filter the documents based on the taxonomies you used to organize them.
+The file manager WordPress plugin also lets users sort and filter the documents based on the taxonomies you used to organize them.

-- Choose what information to displayYou can choose to display different information about the documents you add to the file manager.
-For instance, you could display image thumbnails, the date the file was published, author’s name, file type, last updated, and/or download buttons.
+- Choose what information to displayYou can choose to display different information about the documents you add to the WP file manager.
+For instance, you could display image thumbnails, the date the file was published, the author’s name, file type, last update, and/or download buttons.

 How organizations use WordPress file management systems on their websites

-Small and medium businesses use file managers on their WordPress websites to store all kind of important documents.
+Small and medium businesses use file managers on their WordPress websites to store all kinds of important documents.
 These might be public, or they might be published on their private staff intranet.
-An internal file manager may include contracts, templates, and policies.
+An internal WordPress file manager may include contracts, templates, and policies.